Total TimePrep/Total Time: 30 min.

 - 1-1/2 teaspoons ground cinnamon

-- In a shallow bowl, combine sugar and cinnamon.
+- Add butter to a shallow bowl.
+In another shallow bowl, combine sugar and cinnamon.
 Dip muffin tops in butter, then in cinnamon-sugar.
 Serve warm.
-Yield: 1 dozen.